Prof G Wells, Dr C Lestringant

 - Generate suitable meshes for different problems.

-- Set up a finite element mesh, apply appropriate boundary and solve the resulting system in a finite element program.
+- Set up a finite element mesh, apply appropriate boundary conditions and solve the resulting system in a finite element program.

 - Appreciate sources of errors associated with finite element analysis.